SylwiaGrudkowska/JDemetra-documentation/pages/theory/SA_SEATS.md

 that frequency is fully ignored in the computation of
 $${\widehat{s}}_{t}$$.
-These two cases are well illustrated by the figure below that shows the square gain of the WK filter for two series already analysed in the figure abive (Fiure: WK filters for stable and stochastic seasonal components).
+These two cases are well illustrated by the figure below that shows the square gain of the WK filter for two series already analysed in the figure above (Figure: WK filters for stable and stochastic seasonal components).

 {: .text-center.image-wrapper}